Livent (NYSE:LTHM) Given New $25.00 Price Target at Cowen

 Livent (NYSE:LTHM) had its target price boosted by equities researchers at Cowen from $19.00 to $25.00 in a report released on Monday, The Fly reports.
 The brokerage presently has an “outperform” rating on the stock.
 Cowen’s price target indicates a potential upside of 0.56% from the company’s current price.

-Several other brokerages have also recently weighed in on LTHM.
-Zacks Investment Research cut Livent from a “hold” rating to a “sell” rating in a report on Tuesday, May 4th.
-Citigroup raised their price objective on Livent from $22.00 to $25.00 and gave the company a “neutral” rating in a report on Monday, August 9th.
-Vertical Research upgraded Livent from a “sell” rating to a “hold” rating and set a $22.00 price objective for the company in a report on Monday, August 9th.
+Several other analysts also recently issued reports on the company.
+Zacks Investment Research downgraded Livent from a “hold” rating to a “sell” rating in a research note on Tuesday, May 4th.
 Bank of America raised their price objective on Livent from $18.00 to $19.00 and gave the company an “underperform” rating in a report on Wednesday, August 11th.
 They noted that the move was a valuation call.
-Finally, Loop Capital raised their price objective on Livent from $24.00 to $27.00 and gave the company a “buy” rating in a report on Monday, August 23rd.
-Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and five have issued a buy rating to the stock.
-Livent has a consensus rating of “Hold” and an average target price of $20.58.
+Loop Capital raised their price objective on Livent from $24.00 to $27.00 and gave the company a “buy” rating in a report on Monday, August 23rd.
+Vertical Research upgraded Livent from a “sell” rating to a “hold” rating and set a $22.00 price objective for the company in a report on Monday, August 9th.
+Finally, Citigroup raised their price objective on Livent from $22.00 to $25.00 and gave the company a “neutral” rating in a report on Monday, August 9th.
+Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average price target of $20.58.

 Shares of Livent stock opened at $24.86 on Monday.
 The firm has a market cap of $4.02 billion, a P/E ratio of -276.22, a PEG ratio of 3.91 and a beta of 2.15.
 Livent has a 12 month low of $7.39 and a 12 month high of $27.27.
 The company has a debt-to-equity ratio of 0.30, a current ratio of 5.63 and a quick ratio of 4.31.
 The business’s fifty day simple moving average is $20.75.